byu/serf/README.md

     hashes that define at least one attribute: 'kind'.
 2. Serialization of the messages SHOULD BE Json or MessagePack (I hate XML).
   a. `to_hash` is also included.
-3. Service Libraries SHOULD implement handler classes that include the
-  ::Serf::Handler helper module.
-4. Handler methods MUST receive a message as either as an options hash (with symbolized keys) or an instance of a declared Message.
+3. Handler methods MUST receive a message as either as an options hash (with symbolized keys) or an instance of a declared Message.
-5. Handler methods MUST return zero or more messages.
+4. Handler methods MUST return zero or more messages.
-6. Handler methods SHOULD handle catch their business logic exceptions and return them as specialized messages that can be forwarded down error channels.
+5. Handler methods SHOULD handle catch their business logic exceptions and return them as specialized messages that can be forwarded down error channels.
   Uncaught exceptions that are then caught by Serf are published as generic Serf::CaughtExceptionEvents, and are harder to deal with.